gevulotnetwork/taiko-demo/GEVULOT.md

 ]
 ```

-Note: the program hashes are static, corresponding to the currently deployed instances of the prover and verifier.
+Note: the program hashes are static, corresponding to the currently deployed instances of the Taiko prover and verifier.

 ```
 Taiko Prover hash: b79c111360acfefd01f240c0d4942e25f855a1fd25278026ecc76730f82a75da